Flight-Free-UK/flight_free_uk_website/source/posts_travel/top-ten-destinations-for-uk-holidays-out-of-the-way.html.markdown

 Devizes is a perfect base from which to explore the surrounding area by foot, bicycle or public transport.
 For a unique and relaxing holiday experience, we recommend [hiring a narrowboat](https://www.abcboathire.com/our-routes/short-breaks/hilperton-marina/devizes-return) on the Kennet and Avon canal.

-> For a unique and relaxing holiday experience, we recommend hiring a narrowboat on the Kennet and Avon canal.
+> For a unique and relaxing holiday experience, hire a narrowboat on the Kennet and Avon canal.

 Not only is the canal a remarkable feat of engineering, with tunnels, aqueducts and the famous lock flight at [Caen Hill](https://canalrivertrust.org.uk/places-to-visit/caen-hill-locks) (29 locks in a row!), floating at an average 5 mph is a truly relaxing way to pass the time.
 There are plenty of canalside pubs along the way; we particularly like the [Black Horse](https://www.tripadvisor.co.uk/Attraction_Review-g528767-d5918051-Reviews-Black_Horse-Devizes_Wiltshire_England.html) at Devizes, near the top of the Caen Hill flight.